1993 NAIA Division I men's basketball tournament

 The 1993 NAIA Men's Division I Basketball Tournament was held in March at Kemper Arena in Kansas City, Missouri.
 The 56th annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.
 1993 marked the last time NAIA Division 1 Tournament was conducted at Kemper Arena.
+The NAIA would move the tournament and its offices to Tulsa, Oklahoma in 1994.
+The tournament had been played in Kemper Arena since 1975.